 Given that a large number of our students travel a significant distance to/from our Southbourne site each day, the school recognises that parents/carers may wish their child to have a mobile phone with them in case of any transport related difficulties.
 However, mobile phones can present a safeguarding risk and are certainly detrimental to learning.
-Therefore, whilst phones are permitted in school, if they are seen by a member of staff during the school day, they will be confiscated in line with our procedures.
+Therefore, mobile phones should not be seen or used during the school day (except for Sixth formers who are permitted to use them) If they are seen by a member of staff during the school day, they will be confiscated in line with our procedures.
 If parents/carers need to contact their children whilst at school, this should be done via reception, parents/carers must not contact their children directly during the school day via mobile.
 If students need to contact their parents/carers, they must do so by visiting the student hub.
 The school accepts no liability for loss or damage to phones.

-Students in the Sixth Form are permitted to use their phones for educational purposes, but this is down to the discretion of the teacher.
+Students in the 6th Form are permitted to use their phones for educational purposes, but this is down to the discretion of the teacher.